RPG Update: BLACKOUT 2054

 The Pacific-Canadian Union (PCU) presents a blend of tech innovation and environmental stewardship, but this facade of progress masks its own persisting social inequalities.
 Dominated by tech-libertarian ideals in its urban centers, the PCU faces challenges in reconciling these ideals with the realities of internal conflicts, particularly in the northern territories returned to Indigenous peoples, while maintaining friendly relations and a trade compact with the NAU and hostile ones with the NC.

 Territorially, Russia’s ambitions extend to Mars, claimed unequivocally after extensive proxy conflicts with corporations in the 2040s, and into the Arctic Circle.
 These areas serve as strategic points of influence and resource control, though such claims are often contested.
-On Earth, Russia's borders have not expanded significantly beyond their 2020 lines and its economy has flatlined or worse for nearly as long, though its influence has at the same time extended into neighboring regions, effectively creating a network of client states through horizontally structured criminal syndicates and mercenary groups.
+On Earth, Russia's borders have not expanded significantly beyond their 2020 lines and its economy has flatlined or worse for nearly as long, though its influence has extended into neighboring regions, effectively creating a network of client states through horizontally structured criminal syndicates and mercenary groups.

 Russia’s relationship with China is a pivotal aspect of its foreign policy, characterized by a hot and cold alliance that serves the interests of both nations, albeit inconsistently.
 This partnership is as much about mutual benefit as it is about strategic positioning against other powers.